hrao-dev/SumUp/README.md

-# SumUp 📰✨ - Stay Informed, Instantly
+# 📰 SumUp!  - Stay Informed, Instantly

 Sum Up is an intelligent state-of-the-art summarization engine that streamlines content consumption and delivers key insights from any story in seconds.